EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Alaska
 - [ ] Norway

-#### Which ofthe following ski slope designations denotes the steepest and most difficult slope?
+#### Which of the following ski slope designations denotes the steepest and most difficult slope?

 - [ ] Bunny Slope
 - [ ] Yellow Diamond
-- [x] Dobule Black Diamond
+- [x] Double Black Diamond

 #### To aid in traction, what do snowmobiles have?